Even though airline food is made for a small eater, in a miniature container with a small spoon, it is appreciated.

 One pleasure of travel is meeting other people who are travelling too.
 Some travel for business and have little choice.
 Others travel because they like the thrill.
 Some combine both business and thrills.

-Luis immigrated to the U.S. from Uruguay thirty years ago and became an American.
+Luis confides that he immigrated to the U.S. from Uruguay thirty years ago and became an American.
 He self finances trips to Central and South America where he takes medical supplies to small towns and country folks who don’t have access to medical care.
-He organizes training sessions for medical personnel in little villages so they have skills to take care of health crisis themselves.
+He organizes medical training sessions for medical people in little villages so they have skills to take care of their villages health crisis themselves.

-Luis tells me about villages in Guatemala and Chili, Peru and Nicaragua – all places I haven’t been.
+Luis tells me about villages he has visited in Guatemala and Chili, Peru and Nicaragua – all places I haven’t been yet.

-When the plane gets to Lima and stops to pick up more travelers going to Costa Rica, he transfers planes to make his connections to San Salvador and New York.
+When our plane gets to Lima and lands to pick up more travelers, Luis transfers planes to make his connections to San Salvador and New York.
 His wife doesn’t like to travel but doesn’t mind him doing what he loves as long as she gets some love too.

-But why, i ask myself, when no one else is listening, would I want to give up a perfectly good life in my own country to be a foreigner in someone else’s country?
+But why, i ask myself, more than once, would I want to give up a perfectly good life in my own country to be an outsider looking in foreigner in someone else’s country?

-Some questions have to be wrestled with,and, sometimes, it takes a big trip to start the wrestling match.
+Some questions have to be wrestled with,and, sometimes, it takes a big trip like this one to Uruguay to start the wrestling match.